In 2017, more than 12 million smartwatches were sold in the U.S. alone, with a generated revenue of 2.36 billion dollars (1.7 billion pounds).

-There’s a lot of brands out there sharing the market of the fitness gadgets and most of mobile phone, GPS or Sports equipment brands have one or more smartwatch in the game.
+There’s a lot of brands out there sharing the market of the fitness gadgets and most of mobile phone, GPS or Sports equipment brands have one or more smartwatches in the game.
 These gadgets are fast replacing the fitness classes near me.

 Below are the 5 best smartwatches currently on the market :

 The latest release of the Apple watch family is one of the best fitness gadgets out there.

 Firstly, it has cellular network connectivity so no need to take your phone with you during your morning jog or gym workout sesh, you’ll still be able to read your text and emails.